What is rotavirus?

 A rotavirus vaccine that was approved by the FDA in 1998 was pulled from the market in 1999 because of an association between the vaccine and an increased risk for intussusception in infants age 1 and younger.
 (Intussusception means a portion of the intestine telescopes within another immediately adjacent portion of intestine.)
 However, no direct link was established to the vaccine as a cause of intussusception.

-The FDA has since then approved two oral rotavirus vaccines, RotaTeq and Rotarix.
-No risk for intussusception was found in clinical trials with the vaccines in the United States.
-Studies in certain other countries have shown a possible association with intussuseption.
+The FDA has since then approved 2 oral rotavirus vaccines, RotaTeq and Rotarix.
+No risk for intussusception was found in clinical trials with the vaccines in the U.S. Studies in certain other countries have shown a possible association with intussuseption.
 The CDC recommends that infants receive either the RotaTeq oral vaccine at age 2 months, 4 months, and 6 months or the Rotarix oral vaccine at age 2 months and 4 months.